rtj-dev/CTF-Writeups/Active-Directory/Phantom/Phantom_Writeup.md

 ```
 **Immediate Findings**

-Using previous informaiton obtained and Bloodhound ability to present data, provides a strong overview of potential targets and/or weaknesses.
+Using previous informaiton obtained and Bloodhound's ability to graphically present data, provides a strong overview of potential targets and/or weaknesses.

 **Owned User**